-- Detected lineaments mainly strike (I) NW-SE/WNW-ESE subparallel to the Pfahl, Danube, and Runding shear zones, and 380 (II) NNW-SSE/N-S (Fig. 8a).
+Detected lineaments mainly strike (I) NW-SE/WNW-ESE subparallel to the Pfahl, Danube, and Runding shear zones, and (II) NNW-SSE/N-S (Fig. 8a).
 Lineaments striking NNW-SSE/N-S are oriented subparallel to the Cham Fault and the Keilberg Fault Zone and are especially abundant in the northwestern part of domain A1, where subparallel river valleys are deeply incised into the mountainous landscape (Figs. 5b and 6).
-A third, subordinate ca. E-W striking direction observed in the lineament inventory is mainly related to the lineaments forming the proposed horsetail splay in the southeast of domain C1 (Figs. 6 and 8a). - 385 Mapped faults predominantly strike NNW-SSE/N-S, while which contrasts to the general -NW-SE/WNW-ESE trend of the major basement domain-bounding Pfahl, Danube, and Runding shear zones strike NW SE/WNW ESE and only represent a minor peak in the rose diagram (Fig. 8b).
-The latter observation This discrepancy can be related to the technical representation of major fault shear zones in the analyzed geological maps, being expressed as wide zones of fault rocks rather than by single lines (Teipel et al., 2008; Galadí-Enríquez et al., 2009b).
+A third, subordinate ca. E-W striking direction observed in the lineament inventory is mainly related to the lineaments forming the proposed horsetail splay in the southeast of domain C1 (Figs. 6 and 8a).

+Mapped faults predominantly strike NNW-SSE/N-S, while the major basement domain bounding Pfahl, Danube, and Runding shear zones strike NW-SE/WNW-ESE and only represent a minor peak in the rose diagram (Fig. 8b).
+The latter observation can be related to the technical representation of major fault zones in the analyzed geological maps, being expressed as wide zones of fault rocks rather than single lines (Teipel et al., 2008; Galadí-Enríquez et al., 2009b).
 Therefore, individual structural elements of the shear zones could not be included in the directional statistical analysis, which slightly biases the relative proportions of fault orientations.

-Figure 7 Detailed map of the Cham Fault as inferred from the DEM.
-Several known faults known from the geological map are interpreted as segments of the Cham Fault (faults from Teipel et al., 2008 and Galadí-Enríquez et al., 2009b).
+385 Figure 7 Detailed map of the Cham Fault as inferred from the DEM.
+Several known faults from the geological map are interpreted as segments of the Cham Fault.
 Note the uncertainty in the location of the southernmost part of the fault, which is due to enhanced erosion along the Stallwang Fault Zone.
 Fault zones: DSZ Danube Shear Zone, LL Luhe Line, PSZ Pfahl Shear Zone, RSZ Runding Shear Zone, RFZ Rattenberg Fault Zone.

 Domains A1, A2, and C1 show distinct peaks in both NW-SE/WNW-ESE and NNW-SSE/N-S directions, similar to the overall trends of lineaments and faults in the study area (Fig. 8c).
-In contrast, domain B only shows a subordinate NW-SE to WNW-ESE oriented peak.
+In contrast, domain B only shows a subordinate NW-SE to WNW- ESE oriented peak.
 Here, most of the lineaments are oriented NNW-SSE/N-S. Domain C2 shows a unique orientation pattern, with a distinct peak in the NW-SE/WNW-ESE directions, whereas N-S lineaments are almost entirely missing in this area (Fig. 8c).

 The lineament densities also vary across the study area.
-Lineament densities to the west of the Cham Fault (domains A2 and C2, ca. 0.57-76 and 0.76-57 km/km, respectively) are lower in comparison to areas east of the Cham Fault (domains A1, B, and C1, between ca. 0.84 and 1.05 km/km).
-Domain B shows the highest density of lineaments, with reaching ca. 1.05 km/km (Fig. 8c).
+Lineament densities to the west of the Cham Fault (domains A2 and C2, ca. 0.57 and 0.76 km/km, respectively) are lower in comparison to areas east of the Cham Fault (domains A1, B, and C1, 395 between ca. 0.84 and 1.05 km/km).
+Domain B shows the highest density of lineaments with ca. 1.05 km/km (Fig. 8c).